jlareck/database/README.md

  Operations:

  - Create monster
- - Save in memory (using std::vector or array or any other sata structure)
+ - Save in memory (using std::vector or array or any other data structure)
  - Save to database, text file or binary file (in my implementation I saved to database using sqlite library because it was task on extra points)
  - Read data from database
  - Print all monsters